Xiangyu-Hu/SPHinXsys/tutorials/sphinx/installation.rst

         boost-geometry                  \
         simbody                         \
         gtest
+Note that, some libraries can be installed simply by apt install, such as eigen3, tbb and boost.
+It seems that only the simbody and gtest should be installed by using vcpkg.
 By default, vcpkg targets the architecture *x64* and installs the *static* version of the libraries on Linux-based systems.
 To install the *shared* versions, do the following: